cyyc1/flake8-clean-block/README.md

 ### _Wrong_

-This plugin considers the following styles as wrong:
+This plugin considers the following styles wrong:

 ```python
 for i in range(5):